skoruba/Duende.IdentityServer.Admin/README.md

 Thanks to [Tomáš Hübelbauer](https://github.com/TomasHubelbauer) for the initial code review.

-Thanks to [Dominick Baier](https://github.com/leastprivilege) and [Brock Allen](https://github.com/brockallen) - the creators of IdentityServer4.
+Thanks to [Dominick Baier](https://github.com/leastprivilege) and [Brock Allen](https://github.com/brockallen) - the creators of Duende.IdentityServer.

 ## Contributors